COVID-19 Cases Rise To 234 In Kenya As 1 More Patient Dies

 The Head of State said 53 patients have recovered from COVID-19 and have been discharged from hospital.

-President Kenyatta directed Health and Public Service ministries to develop welfare package to cushion frontline health workers.
+He directed Health and Public Service ministries to develop welfare package to cushion frontline health workers.

 To help counties in the fight against COVID-19, the President directed the Kenya Medical Supplies Authority (KEMSA) to waive three months supply of Personal Protective Equipment (PPEs).